 In rural France, villages will often run local festivals reminiscent of their old traditions.

-The long summer days ending with late, warm evenings provide great opportunities to attend music festival (particularly jazz music) and outdoor events such as markets offering their best fresh produce, dancing balls and spectacular light shows.
+The long summer days ending with late, warm evenings provide great opportunities to attend music festivals (particularly jazz music) and outdoor events such as markets offering their best fresh produce, dancing balls and spectacular light shows.

-Spectacular lights shows
+Spectacular lights show

 Camping in France